emiliojes/practicingPart1/README.md

 # Example Repository
-This is a example repo, hello world!
+This is a example repo, hello world coders!